markgauda/NCCC_Degree_WebScraper/README.md

 Notes for running:
--Enter your username and then your password for Degreeworks as command line arguments for this program to work
+- Enter your username and then your password for Degreeworks as command line arguments for this program to work